lewisKendall-Jones/lewisKendall-Jones/README.md

 # Welcome to my profile! 👋
 My name is Lewis Kendall-Jones.
 I am from Auckland, New Zealand.
-I am currently in my second year of studying for a Bachelor of Information Technologies (Computer Science), and I intend to take on a Software Engineer role once graduated.
+I am currently in my second year of studying for a Bachelor's of Information Technologies (Computer Science), and I intend to take on a Software Engineer role once graduated.
 # Tools & Technologies
 ![](https://img.shields.io/badge/Language-C-blue)
 ![](https://img.shields.io/badge/Languages-C++-blue)